riccardotorre/DNNLikelihood_dev/docs/likelihood.rst

         Absolute path to the .json file where part of the :class:`Likelihood <DNNLikelihood.Likelihood>` object is saved (see the :meth:`Likelihood.save_json <DNNLikelihood.Likelihood.save_json>` method for details).
-        This is automatically generated from the
+        It is automatically generated from the
         :attr:`Likelihood.output_folder <DNNLikelihood.Likelihood.output_folder>` and
         :attr:`Likelihood.name <DNNLikelihood.Likelihood.name>` attributes.